pschaldenbrand/AniPainter/README.md

     <img src="images/animation_process.png" height="500" title="Painting Process">
 </p>

 The painting process is shown above.
 A given video is broken up into frames, the frames can be styled using a style/texture image, each frame is then converted into a sequence of brush stroke instructions that can be rendered on the computer, and lastly the robot paints the instructions.
+Please see [STROTSS-Video](https://github.com/pschaldenbrand/STROTSS-Video) for styling the input video.

 ## Stroke-Based Rendering Algorithm